LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 The **inputs** folder contains input files required to run LDAR-Sim.
 These include airport files, empirical leak and vent data, facility lists, facility type defaults, and other inputs.

 The **outputs** folder stores all output data files produced by LDAR-Sim.
-The folder is cleaned, and added if required each time ldar_sim_main is run.
+The folder is cleaned, and added if required each time ldar_sim_main.py is run.

 The **src** folder stores the python source code.
-The main code of LDAR-Sim, LDAR_sim_main.py is stored in the base folder of src.
+The main code of LDAR-Sim, ldar_sim_main.py, is stored in the base folder of src.

 The **simulations** stores >V2 input parameter files.